-COMPREHENSIVE PLAN AMENDMENT ADOPTION PROCESSES
+COMPREHENSIVE PLAN UPDATES AND AMENDMENT ADOPTION PROCESSES

-Major updates to the County's Comprehensive Plan may result from recommendations contained in the Evaluation and Appraisal Report.
-The County may also adopt administratively initiated amendments (Small and Large Future Land Use Map Amendments or Text Amendments) to the Plan, most often associated with changes in legislation or changes in County needs, redevelopment and growth trends.
-Future Land Use Map amendments may also be adopted in response to applications submitted by property owners.
+Major updates to the County's Comprehensive Plan are needed from time to time to implement overall goals, objectives, policies and community visions.
+Updates may result from recommendations or findings of an Evaluation and Appraisal.
+The County may also administratively initiate amendments associated with changes in state law or changes in County needs, conditions, economic development efforts, redevelopment and growth trends.